-Road closed in Newbridge this week for road works
+Road closed in Newbridge for road works

 Liffey Terrace